DavidLevy310/Sportsbook-Parlay-Simulator/README.md

 #### 3) Based on the submissions chosen and the bet size per parlay, the script will generate a probability distribution for the sportsbook
 #### 4) The x-axis is PNL and the y-axis is probability of occurrence

-#### Note that if a parlay hits for a customer, they are paid out PROFIT as follows:
+#### Note that if a customer wins a Parlay, they are paid out PROFIT as follows:

 #### (1/(Probability parlay wins))*(bet size) - bet size